Family Decisions - Who Makes Them?

 On a freezing cold day in January, we were called to the hospital on behalf of my mother’s older sister, Helen.
-Our family stood around her bedside, helplessly gazing at her tiny frame hoping for any signs of consciousness.
-We longed for some sign of cognition which we were told was not likely due to her advance age at ninety-four.
-We were told that her chance for recovery from this point was slim.
+Our family stood around her bedside, helplessly gazing at her tiny body hoping for some sign she would regain consciousness.
+We were told she would not likely recognize us or return from wherever her mind was due to her advance age.
+At ninety-four, her chances for recovery were slim.

-As she struggled, fighting against oxygen tubes, arms thrashing against the bed-rails, moaning in her restless sleep, her eyes remained closed despite all attempts to rouse her.
+As she wrestled with the oxygen tubes in her nose, her arms thrashed against the bed-rails, moaning in her restless sleep.
+Her eyes remained closed despite all attempts to rouse her.
 Standing beside the bed, I wished that I could gaze into those electric blue eyes one more time.
-For now, she was in the hands of caregivers in whose care her existence was measured out moment by moment.
+For now, she was in the hands of caregivers in whose care her existence was measured out one moment at a time.

-Pacing the quiet corridors of the hospital. it occurred to me that any material possessions Helen gathered while working for eighty years had suddenly become insignificant.
-In the grand scheme of things, it became clear that no bank account, piece of jewelry, designer dress nor item of furniture would ever be of use to her again.
+Pacing the quiet corridors of the hospital, it occurred to me that any material possessions Helen gathered after working eighty years were suddenly insignificant in the grand scheme of things.
+It became clear that no bank account, no piece of jewelry, expensive designer dress or item of furniture would ever be of use to her again.

-Nothing else seemed important that day but to spend a few more hours with our loved one.
+Nothing else seemed as important that day as spending a few hours with a loved one.

 Swift & Company